 Restricted Cash.
 In certain circumstances we are required to maintain cash deposits with certain banks with respect to contractual or other legal obligations, and therefore the use of these cash deposits for general operational purposes is restricted.
-Our restricted cash balances are \$6 million as of December 31, 2023 and 2022, which are primarily included in Other current assets on the Consolidated Balance Sheets, respectively.
+Our restricted cash balances are \$21 million and \$6 million as of December 31, 2024 and 2023, respectively, which are primarily included in Other current assets in the Consolidated Balance Sheets.